-On August 3, 2018, the Company renewed its Normal Course Issuer Bid ("NCIB") permitting the purchase and cancellation up to 19,662,439 of the common shares or approximately 5% of the common shares issued and outstanding as of August 3, 2018.
+On August 2, 2019, the Company renewed its Normal Course Issuer Bid ("NCIB") permitting the purchase and cancellation of up to 18,763,888 of the Company's common shares or approximately 5% of the common shares issued and outstanding as of August 1, 2019.
+The Company also entered into an automatic share purchase plan with its designated broker to facilitate purchases of its common shares under the NCIB at times when the Company would ordinarily not be permitted to purchase its common shares due to regulatory restrictions or self-imposed blackout periods.